EnviroTechSean/chem279_final_project/README.md

 Step 1:
 Add unit test checking that python was correctly getting points from the c++ code
+    1a: Determine point generation method

 Step 2:
 Make a few example python plots with MatPlotLib to practice & demonstrate plotting techniques with matplotlib

+Step 3:
+Refactor previous class code to my purposes and preferences

 ## Code conventions
 Molecule/Atom symbols will be capitalized: Class names will be capitalized, pretty much everything else will be lower case and underscore separated.